AnithaPriayadharsaniSubramanian/expensetracker/README.md

 "minimum": 40
 }

-This shows the refreshed values from the git through @RefreshScope.
+This shows the refreshed values from the git.

-Also DEV and QA profiles are added so that the current active environment is loaded through spring.profiles.active=dev
+Also DEV and QA profiles are added to load the environments, spring.profiles.active=dev